A unified framework for equation discovery and dynamic prediction of hysteretic systems: Experiments

-To further assess the validity of the discovered models, Figures~\ref{fig:displacement results exp1} and \ref{fig:velocity results exp1} compare the displacement and velocity responses obtained by numerically solving the discovered governing equations against the ground-truth responses, respectively.
-The discovered dynamic equations are numerically solved to obtain the solution trajectories, which are then compared with the benchmark data.
+To further evaluate the validity of the discovered models, the displacement and velocity responses obtained by numerically solving the discovered governing equations are compared with the corresponding ground truth results in Figure \ref{fig:displacement results exp1} and \ref{fig:velocity results exp1}, respectively.
 This procedure more directly highlights the effectiveness of equation discovery.
-This benchmark experiment demonstrates that the unified three-step framework is capable of reliably identifying hysteretic dynamics, even under noisy conditions.
+This benchmark experiment demonstrates that the unified framework is capable of reliably identifying hysteretic dynamics, even under noisy conditions.
 These findings validate the effectiveness of the proposed methodology for equation discovery and dynamic prediction of nonlinear hysteretic systems.

 \FloatBarrier